 We all play a role in reducing the spread of COVID-19.
 For the most up-to-date health and safety information, check out Ontario’s provincial guidelines here.

 *Updated December 22, 2020*

 This journey through Durham Region begins and ends with its lakes.
-Start with the shores of Lake Ontario before turning north to explore the charming communities of Lake Scugog.
-Along the way, you’ll enjoy the well-preserved estates and historic quarters of the region, and do a little stargazing…
+Start at the shores of Lake Ontario before turning north to explore the charming communities of Lake Scugog.
+Along the way, explore the well-preserved estates and historic quarters of the region, and maybe even do a little stargazing.

 START THE DAY at Pickering Nautical Village – 9:00 am

 DAY 1 – 9:00 AM: SPEND THE MORNING TAKING IN THE VIEW OF LAKE ONTARIO AT THE PICKERING NAUTICAL VILLAGE.

 Pickering is your first stop on this journey from lake to lake, and where better to kick things off than on the shores of Lake Ontario?
 Like any settlement on the water, Pickering was and continues to be a nexus of trade, travel, and communication.

 Sheltered along the coast of Frenchman’s Bay and watched over by a lighthouse, Pickering Nautical Village is a popular spot among locals and tourists alike.
 Picturesque buildings line the wide streets, housing boutique shops, restaurants, and spas.

 Afterwards, make your way over to Millennium Square to enjoy the waterfront more thoroughly.
 The nearby marina is full of boats, yachts, and just about anything that floats.
 If you’re in the mood for a walk, consider the Waterfront Trail, but don’t go too far—it runs from Gros Cap in Sault Ste.
 Marie to Cornwall!

 Get to know the history of Whitby & experience settler life in the 1800s – 11:00 am